This is such a niche problem that I didn’t expect anyone had created an off-the-shelf solution. Here’s an example of what some of us have dealt with.

 UHMW = Ultra High Molecular Weight plastic, used all the time nowadays as protective liners on power rack J-cups and safety bars to protect the bar’s knurling and cut noise.
 Known for exceptional durability and impact resistance.

-I discovered Aperture Engineering, a little store entirely dedicated to selling inexpensive 3D-printed protectors to solve this very issue, protecting not only the inside lip but all the way around the front as well.
+A reader Cary made a comment on my J-cups article to point me to Aperture Engineering, a little store entirely dedicated to selling inexpensive 3D-printed protectors to solve this very issue, protecting not only the inside lip but all the way around the front as well.

 Above is the grey colored protector installed onto my J-cup.
 Nice!

 Full disclosure: They gave these to me as a free sample.
 One of the perks of having a blog!